rudymatela/fitspec/black/README.md

 	main = report (sort::[Int]->[Int]) pmap

-Optionally, for a nicer output, you might want to use the reportWith function, which allows specifying the function and argument names (among other options):
+Optionally, for a nicer output, you might want to use the reportWith function, which allows specifying function and argument names (among other options):

 	main = reportWith args { callNames = ["sort xs"] }
 	                  (sort::[Int]->[Int]) pmap